It’s getting difficult to tell a fad from a genuinely new development these days, but make no mistake: microlearning is here to stay.

 Accessibility issues are also far less frequent in microlearning “nuggets”, allowing the learner to experience such sessions from any kind of device they prefer.
 In fact, mobile compatibility is one of the most significant points that microlearning design has to address, and that’s again something that’s extremely beneficial for adult learners.

 When adults return from work (especially office work), they do not want to turn on their laptops.
 Instead, they turn to their smartphone or tablet, and if they are going to engage in any kind of learning, they want it to be quick, easy and entertaining.

 This kind of behavior is typical of the millennial generation that grew up with increasingly powerful mobile devices.

-For these reasons, to offer your learners the best microlearning experience, you’ll need not only a capable LMS platform, but also great mobile support, like the one offered by TalentLMS’ native client for iOS (and, soon, for Android).
+For these reasons, to offer your learners the best microlearning experience, you’ll need not only a capable LMS platform but also great mobile support, like the one offered by TalentLMS’ native client for iOS and for Android.

 It was built and optimized specifically for microlearning scenarios, offering all the conveniences you’d expect, from a streamlined UI that makes microlearning “nuggets” stand out, to offline support for learning off-the-grid and a powerful gamification engine to make the whole experience fun.

 Traditional learning environments in the education sector are rapidly being replaced by eLearning programs in the corporate sector, driven by the need for brisk professional growth.

 Longer courses, training sessions, workshops and hefty manuals are less preferred by employees.
 This does not imply that they do not want to attend training programs, just that they opt for shorter learning surges and more control over their training regimes.